Loudness (band): 1985–1991: American years

-Following the Jealousy EP in 1988, singer Niihara left the band, after producer Max Norman's suggestion that an English speaking vocalist could help the band break through in the American market.
+After the release of the EP Jealousy in 1988, singer Niihara was pushed out of the band, following producer Max Norman's suggestion that an English speaking vocalist could help the band breakthrough in the American market.
 The chosen American vocalist was former Obsession frontman Mike Vescera.
 Minoru Niihara continued his singing career in Japan as frontman of the metal bands Ded Chaplin, Sly and X.Y.Z.→A, besides releasing a solo album.
 The new Loudness line-up recorded two studio albums, Soldier of Fortune in 1989 and On the Prowl in 1991.
 The latter included only three new songs among remakes of older material translated and sung by Vescera.
-Despite extensive tours and strong support from their label, the new albums did not improve the band's status in America and, on the contrary, further diminished the Japanese fanbase of Loudness.
-After the release of the single "Slap in the Face", Vescera left Loudness during their 1991 American tour, to join Yngwie J. Malmsteen's band.
+Despite extensive tours and strong support from their label, those albums did not improve the band's status in America and, on the contrary, further diminished the Japanese fanbase of Loudness.
+After the release of the single "Slap in the Face", Vescera left Loudness during their 1991 American tour, to join Yngwie Malmsteen's band.
 He was replaced by former Ezo vocalist Masaki Yamada to finish the tour.
-The change of personnel did not influence the success of the band, because the sudden predilection of the American audience for the gritty and aggressive sound of grunge and alternative rock bands at the beginning of the 90s, had already de facto put an end to the American adventure of Loudness, as well as to the careers of many other bands from the glam and heavy metal scene.
+The change of personnel did not influence the success of the band, because the sudden predilection of the American audience for the gritty and aggressive sound of grunge and alternative rock bands at the beginning of the 1990s, had already de facto put an end to the American adventure of Loudness, as well as to the careers of many other bands from the glam and heavy metal scenes.